 Do you have a love-hate relationship with your bathroom scales?
 You love them when they reaffirm that you’re the right weight — it puts a spring in your step for the rest of the day — and you hate them when they reveal a number that you don’t want to see.

 For many women, the wrong number can negatively impact the rest of the day.
 Unexpected weight can make a woman doubt her beauty and intelligence.
 It also leads her to assume that maxi dresses are back in style and that it’s ok to order a double-bacon-cheeseburger for lunch “because the damage is already done.”

-(*Are maxi dresses back in style?
-My mum asked me this the other day and all I could do was shrug.
+(Are maxi dresses back in style?
+My mum asked me this the other day, and all I could do was shrug.
 My dreams of being a fashionista went out the window yesterday when I tried on a pair of leggings and had to be told by the sales clerk that I had put them on back-to-front!
-Woops!)
+Whoops!)

 Not exactly a pleasant morning ritual, is it?

 Somehow the digital scale has become a tool of both satisfaction and suffering.
 But it shouldn’t be that way.
 Some cheap and nasty electronic device should NOT hold sway over your emotions, nor should it impact your sense of self-worth.